We Know How Much You Love Them, And We Share Your Love.

 We all love gifts, and we know your children do too.
 Why not surprise them with some mail?

-Parents send all types of gifts, such as: flowers, handwritten letters, snacks & sweets, gift baskets, gift cards & money… and if you really want to make an impression, some parents even have cake for the whole campus to celebrate a birthday (hint)!
+Parents send all types of gifts, such as: flowers, handwritten letters, snacks & sweets, gift baskets, and gift cards & money.

 Here's Where to Mail Your Surprise: